Crickhowell F.C.: History

 Crickhowell Victoria Club was founded in 1878, after a meeting at the Victoria Reading Rooms in Crickhowell.

 A new Crickhowell Football Club was founded in 1893.
 They originally played in black and white.

 Crickhowell first entered the Abergavenny and District League for the 1908–09 season.
 They finished third in their first season, in addition to playing friendlies.
 In the 1908–09 season they played 25 games, winning 13, drawing 3, and losing 9, including all matches from all competitions.

 In the following season the club continued playing in the Abergavenny and District League.
 They appointed R. Williams as captain and T. Jones of Llangrwyney as vice-captain for the new season.
 Williams had previously played for a junior team in Newport, and Jones was described as a "very promising player" in the Abergavenny Chronicle.

 For the 1910–11 season E. W. Williams was made captain, with R. Williams demoted to vice-captain.
 The club also entered the South Wales Junior Cup.
 In December 1910 they played Llangrwyney, with a fair crowd.
 There was an "intense rivalry" between the two teams.

 The club later went on to finish runners-up in the Abergavenny and District League.
 By June 1915 the club was defunct, as reported with the death of former captain R. Williams.
 In 1916 another death was reported, of Pte.
 Geo.
 Davies, who had previously served as secretary at the club.

 By 1919 the club had reformed.
 On 11 January 1919 they played a home match against Clydach Juniors, losing 2–0.
 A week later they played Abergavenny Juniors, losing 2–1 in a "creditable performance".

-In 1927 Crickhowell A.F.C. rejoined the Abergavenny League, and played their first match in the league, against Brynmawr.
+In 1927 Crickhowell A.F.C. rejoined the Abergavenny League, and played their first match against Brynmawr.